Developers, Infrastructure Investments and the Tax Cuts and Jobs Act

 Q9.
 Does this new tax provision apply to agreements the company executed prior to the date of the TCJA?

 A. The company now has tax liabilities on any contributed property received after December 22, 2017 even if the agreements to make such contributions were executed before that date.
-However, there are no plans to apply the gross-up factor to contributions that are made in accordance with developer agreements executed before December 22, 2017.
+Pennsylvania American Water is reviewing whether to apply the gross-up factor to contributions that are made in accordance with developer agreements executed before December 22, 2017.

 Q10.
 Do pavement resurfacing costs get grossed-up?